Divorce Lawyer in Schaumburg IL

 Schaumburg divorce attorney Robert Kaplan has experience handling complicated divorce matters such as debt, bankruptcy, and the division of property when both spouses own a business.
 When you choose to work with the Law Offices of Robert M. Kaplan, you can rest assured that your case is in very capable hands.
 If you would like to schedule your initial legal consultation with our skilled divorce attorney, please contact our law office at (847) 845-9477.

-Spousal Maintenance and Child Support
+Spousal Maintenance and Child Support in 60194

 Regardless of whether your divorce is considered contested or uncontested, you still may need to deal with the issues of child support and spousal maintenance.